SonaMattapalli/Human-action-recognition/README.md

 ### Key Highlights:
 •⁠  ⁠*Formatting*: Used appropriate Markdown syntax for headings, code blocks, images, and links.
-•⁠  ⁠*Clarity*: The README is structured clearly to guide users from
+•⁠  ⁠*Clarity*: The README is structured clearly to guide users from setup to usage, with a section for functions, API usage, and demo.